 - Representing the interests of organic growers in the Far North at a national level within the OrganicFarmNZ framework.

 If you would like to join Far North Organic, please come along to one of our events, or contact a member of the committee.
-Membership costs $20/year.
+Membership costs $30/year and is payable each year on the 1st of March into FNOG bank account here are the details

 History and Objectives